Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

 -Worked with Junxi to fix a bug involving movementdraw and the first move of a pawn.
 -Discussed ideas on how to make it so pieces can't move past other pieces.

+5/27/23
+-Pieces can now only move onto their respective circles.
+-Held piece is now highlighted.

 Junxi Tan

 5/22/23